user-saddam123/Codebasics-Resume-Project-Challenge-9/README.md

 Apart from this project, I have also completed over 20+ Power BI projects, which you can explore on NovyPro at [NovyPro Portfolio](https://www.novypro.com/profile_projects/saddamansari)

 Thank you for taking the time to view my project.
 I hope you enjoyed it.
 #
+**Note;- I am Open to internship or entry level of data analytics or power bi developer role , so you have any oppening which is based on my profile so please connect with me on Linkeldin and disccuse your requirement.**
+#

 Created and Analyzed by: